quadram-institute-bioscience/albatradis/README.md

 #### Output files

+__union_gene_report.csv__: A comma separated spreadsheet in the same format as the gene_report.csv file, consisting of a union of all of the input files.
+A gene is represented by 1 row.

+__intersection_gene_report.csv__: A comma separated spreadsheet in the same format as the gene_report.csv file, consisting of the intersection of all of the input files.
+So only genes which are found in every condition (common modes of action) are in the file.
+A gene is represented by 1 row.

 ### albatradis-scatterplot

 This script produces scatterplots of your input data plotted against itself and the controls.
 It is useful as a QC metric to see if the data is biased.
 Basically you take sliding windows, count the number of reads in each window, then plot those values against the other condition and against the others.
 This is on a log scale and the outliers are the interesting points.